Viktor Yushchenko: Family and personal life

+In 1998, he married Kateryna Chumachenko, with whom he has three children.
+She is a Ukrainian-American born in Chicago who received a degree in Economics from Georgetown University and an MBA from the University of Chicago.
+She also studied at the Harvard Ukrainian Research Institute.

 A practicing member of the Ukrainian Orthodox Church, Yushchenko often emphasizes the important role of his religious convictions in his life and worldview.

 Yushchenko has been criticized for using many words of Russian origin when speaking Ukrainian.
 His main hobbies are Ukrainian traditional culture (including art, ceramics, and archaeology), mountaineering, and beekeeping.
 He is keen on painting, collects antiques, folk artifacts, and Ukrainian national dress, and restores objects of Trypillya culture.
 Each year he climbs Hoverla, Ukraine's highest mountain.
 After receiving a checkup in which doctors determined he was healthy despite the previous year's dioxin poisoning, he successfully climbed the mountain again on 16 July 2005.

 Cultural and political image

 As a politician, Yushchenko is widely perceived as a mixture of Western-oriented and Ukrainian nationalist.
 He advocates moving Ukraine in the direction of Europe and NATO, promoting free market reforms, preserving Ukraine's culture, rebuilding important historical monuments, and remembering Ukraine's history, including the famine of 1932–1933, commonly referred to as The Holodomor.
 His opponents (and allies) sometimes criticize him for indecision and secrecy, while his advocates argue that the same attributes indicate Yushchenko's commitment to teamwork, consensus, and negotiation.
 He is also often accused of being unable to form a unified team without infighting.

 United States Ambassador to Ukraine John F. Tefft, described Yushchenko, in a document uncovered during the United States diplomatic cables leak, as discredited among the population because of his weakness of leadership, continuous conflicts with Tymoshenko, needless hostility towards Russia and his NATO ambitions.

 Yushchenko's former Minister of Internal Affairs Yuriy Lutsenko, while awaiting trial on corruption charges for which he was subsequently convicted, accused Yushchenko of betraying the Orange Revolution by bringing Yanukovych to power.

 In December 2011, Russian Prime Minister Putin claimed that the organizers of the 2011 Russian protests were former (Russian) advisors to Yushchenko during his presidency and were transferring the Orange Revolution to Russia.